Helioscx/PHP-LockIt-Decoder/README.md

-# PHP LockIt Deobfuscator
+# PHP LockIt Decoder
-Deobfuscate php scripts that have been obfuscated with PHP LockIt!
+Decode php scripts that have been encoded with PHP LockIt!

 http://www.phplockit.com/